-Its neighbour, Skógafoss, is less unusual, but equally as mesmerising; it has a very classic form, falls from the same height as Seljalandsfoss, and is much wider – up to twenty metres across after a heavy rain.
+Its neighbor, Skógafoss, is less unusual, but equally as mesmerizing; it has a very classic form, falls from the same height as Seljalandsfoss, and is much wider – up to twenty meters across after a heavy rain.
 If the sun is shining, it is common to see many rainbows arching from the clouds of thick spray, which rises from where the waterfall thunders against the earth.
 A staircase beside the falls will let you approach it from a unique angle.

 After spending enough time at each site composing the perfect image, you will continue on towards the village of Vík, where you will retire for the night.
 Before you do, however, you will have plenty of opportunities to enjoy a shooting session at Reynisfjara beach under the midnight sun.